 Post-reduction, companies may face cash flow shortages if excess capital is repaid.
 Operational disruptions occur during prolonged court processes.
 Publicly listed firms risk market speculation, leading to stock volatility.
 Negative perceptions of financial distress can deter investors, suppliers, and customers, affecting long-term sustainability.

-One thought on “Introduction, Meaning of Capital Reduction, Objectives, Challenges”
+2 thoughts on “Introduction, Meaning of Capital Reduction, Objectives, Modes, Challenges”